MicroEJ/docs/Tutorials/tutorialOptimizeMemoryFootprint.rst

 These class names must be explicitly specified in a ``*.types.list`` file.

 The code of the application must be checked for all uses of the `Class.forName() <https://repository.microej.com/javadoc/microej_5.x/apis/java/lang/Class.html#forName-java.lang.String->`_, `Class.getName() <https://repository.microej.com/javadoc/microej_5.x/apis/java/lang/Class.html#getName-->`_ and `Class.getSimpleName() <https://repository.microej.com/javadoc/microej_5.x/apis/java/lang/Class.html#getSimpleName-->`_ methods.
-For each of these method calls, if this is a required runtime class name, add the class name to a ``*.types.list`` file.
-Otherwise remove the use of the class name.
+For each of these method calls, if the class name if absolutely required and can not be known at compile-time, add it to a ``*.types.list`` file.
+Otherwise, remove the use of the class name.

 The following sections illustrates this on concrete use cases.